 Basilica de Santa Maria: With its Valencian-Gothic façade this is the city’s oldest church which was built between the 14th and 16th centuries on the site where a mosque used to stand.
 It is located in the delightful Plaza Santa Maria within a short walk of the entrance to the port.

-Playa del Postiguet: Just east of the entrance to the port on the other side of the Hotel Meliá Alicante is a popular sandy beach which is packed with local people at weekends.
+Playa del Postiguet: Just east of the entrance to the Alicante cruise port, on the other side of the Hotel Meliá Alicante, is a popular sandy beach which is packed with local people at weekends.
 It’s safe to swim here and has been awarded a blue-flag for its cleanliness.
 Even if you don’t fancy a dip it’s a lovely place to stroll along the palm lined boardwalk at the back of the beach in the shadow of Mount Benacantil.
 There are plenty café-bars and restaurants overlooking the beach where you can enjoy a pleasant lunch with sea views.

 Paseo de la Explananda de España: Heading west from the entrance to the port in the opposite direction of the beach is Alicante’s famous esplanade which has been constructed with millions of colourful bricks in a mosaic pattern.
 Every evening it seems like the whole of the city is out on this boulevard for their daily ‘paseo’.
 Being located so close to the port makes it an ideal spot for passengers to take an afternoon stroll in the shade of the palm trees whilst stopping for a drink or an ice cream at one of the many cafés before returning to their ship.